boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 The above indicates that the document was added to the index film with the type actor and that Elastic has generated the unique ID for this document as being `xeB3nGcB5wabZ-h5JSJW`.

 > Don't use elastic as a primary data store.
 Use another document store for persistence and populate elastic using it.
+Having a fast rebuild process is a good idea and using a highly durable data-store for your data such as S3 is an excellent backup solution.

 It is worth-while writing a robust way of populating elastic from your documents before doing anything else.
 This allows you to delete and rebuild the index at will allowing for rapid iteration.
 It also ensures that you have a way to rebuild everything should your elastic cluster die or have issues.
 For a smallish cluster of 6 nodes with 4 CPU's each you should be able to index over 1 million documents in under an hour.